seojuice

 Source platformKey riskRecommended approach

-WebflowEquity loss without 301s; temporary rank dip during recrawlBuild redirect map at parity (one old URL per new URL), launch, monitor rank for 60 days
+WebflowEquity loss without 301s; temporary rank dip during recrawlBuild redirect map at parity (one old URL per new URL), launch, monitor for several weeks

-WordPressPlugin-managed metadata loss; larger redirect surface; potential image-URL changesInventory all metadata via SEO plugin export, build redirect map, expect 30-90 day reranking window
+WordPressPlugin-managed metadata loss; larger redirect surface; image-URL changesExport metadata via SEO plugin, build redirect map, expect a reranking window of roughly 30-90 days for a clean move

-Fresh launch (no prior site)Slow indexing onlySubmit sitemap to GSC + Bing on day 1, expect 14-30 day initial rank ramp
+Fresh launch (no prior site)Slow indexing onlySubmit sitemap to GSC + Bing on day 1; expect first impressions within a few weeks, rankings later

-Walking the Webflow case in depth because it's the most common.
-Build the redirect map at parity, meaning every old URL maps to exactly one new URL (no many-to-one collapses, no one-to-many splits).
-Launch on a Tuesday or Wednesday so the first crawl wave hits inside a business week.
-Expect a 10-20% temporary impressions dip in weeks 2-4 while Google re-crawls the redirect map and re-attributes signals — that dip is normal and recovers if the redirect map is clean.
-The headless CMS migration piece covers the adjacent cost framing.
+Walking the Webflow case because it's the most common.
+Build the redirect map at parity: every old URL maps to exactly one new URL, no collapses, no splits.
+Launch midweek so the first crawl wave hits inside a business week.
+Expect a temporary impressions dip; in my experience it lands in the 10-20% range for a clean migration and recovers if the map is clean, while a drop still 30%+ past week four is the flag to investigate.
+The headless CMS migration piece covers the framing.

-WordPress migrations are harder because plugin-managed metadata (Yoast, RankMath, AIOSEO) needs to be exported before the rebuild starts.
-The redirect surface is typically two to three times larger than a Webflow migration because WordPress sites accumulate URLs over years.
+WordPress migrations are harder: plugin-managed metadata (Yoast, RankMath, AIOSEO) needs exporting before the rebuild, and the redirect surface is typically a few times larger.
+Well-executed moves often recover within 30 days; a botched one can blow past the 90-day bound.
 The WordPress migration piece covers the inventory step.

 What Framer's CMS still doesn't do well

 Honest 2026 posture.
-Framer's CMS is a real CMS, but two things still trail Webflow's, and if either is core to the project the platform choice might be worth revisiting.
+Framer's CMS is real, but two things still trail Webflow's, and if either is core to the project, the platform choice is worth a second look before the designer starts.

 Comparison of when to use Framer collection CMS versus static page for SEO